Sky Soldiers conduct air medevac training with 12th CAB

 |Downloads:

-This work, Sky Soldiers conduct air medevac training with 12th CAB, by SGT Randis Monroe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Sky Soldiers conduct air medevac training with 12th CAB [Image 5 of 5], by SGT Randis Monroe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT